josaks/movie-api/README.md

-An earlier version of the API can be seen at http://themovieapi.azurewebsites.net/api/movies Currently all it does is return a list of movies.
+An earlier version of the API can be seen at http://themovieapi.azurewebsites.net/api/movies
+Currently all it does is return a list of movies.

 To run the application:
-	Clone the repository,
+Clone the repository
-	Open the Visual Studio project file in VS,
+Open the Visual Studio project file in VS
-	Build the project and run by pressing IIS Express button.
+Build the project and run by pressing IIS Express button

 Unit tests reside in the test project and can be run by selecting "Run all tests" in VS.